 On the whole, there are not many reputable link-building companies.
 One option is Fat Joe.
 They can place links for your website via their blogger outreach service on sites with a range of different domain authorities.
 They have a whole team of content writers who provide fresh content on reputable sites with a link back to your site.
 You can also choose the anchor text.

 The downside?
 It’s super expensive.
 And this is the main lesson here – if anyone is offering cheap link-building services then steer clear.
 I cannot stress this enough.
 Link-building is time consuming, so the price should reflect this.
 If it’s cheap then they are likely deploying spammy or black-hat techniques.
 This could land you in trouble with the search engines and be extremely detrimental for your backlink profile.
+The other downside of a service like Fat Joe is that the content placed is usually only 500 words and doesn’t generally offer much value.
+It’s therefore unlikely to rank well.
+I’d advise spending your time and resources elsewhere.

 What if I have a high Spam Score?